dhannn/pickt-app/README.md

     - Share your portfolio of works
 - **Improve your craft**
     - Search for exactly what you need
-    - Get featured on the front page
+    - Get featured on the front page with Daily Highlight

 # Running the App Locally